Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction

-The beam pipe consists of multiple layers of composite material, $N(x)$ is the number of nuclei per unit volume, $a$ and $b$ are the distances from the inner surface and outer surface of the beam pipe to the $e^+ e^-$ collision axis.
-More details can be found in \cite{BESIII:2009fln}.
-We do not consider the angular distribution of photons here. $N_{J/\psi}, N_{\psi(2s)}$ are the number of $J/\psi$ and $\psi(2s)$, respectively. $\mathcal{B}_{J/\psi}, \mathcal{B}_{\psi(2s)}$ are the sum of the branching fractions for potentially useful modes of radiative $J/\psi$ and $\psi(2s)$ decays, here we take them $\mathcal{B}_{J/\psi}=\mathcal{B}_{\psi(2s)}=1.5 \,\%$.
-At BESIII, the number of radiative Bhabha events is much greater than the production of charmonium.
-As a conservative estimate, here we assume there are $1\times 10^9$ events which are available for generating suitable photons.
-Using all these values, we eventually obtain the effective luminosity $\mathcal{L}_{\textrm{eff}}$ of $2.51\times 10^{31} \,\rm{cm}^{-2}$.
-Therefore, the predicted signal for the sub- and near-threshold $\phi$-meson photoproduction is $N^{\textrm{sig}} = 12.3$.
-This result highlights the substantial potential of BESIII in elucidating the fundamental physics of nucleon structure.
-We strongly encourage our experimental colleagues to conduct this ``fixed-target experiment'' at BESIII.
+The beam pipe consists of multiple layers of composite material, $N(x)$ is the number of nuclei per unit volume, $a=3.15\,\textrm{cm}$ and $b=3.37\,\textrm{cm}$ are the distances from the inner surface and outer surface of the beam pipe to the $e^+ e^-$ collision axis (the angular distribution of photons is not considered here).
+By integrating the material density along the beam pipe thickness, we have